 A 'slipped' (prolapsed) disc often causes severe lower back pain.
 The disc often presses on a nerve root which can cause pain and other symptoms in a leg.
-For more information see separate leaflet called Slipped (Prolapsed) Disc.
+For more information see the separate leaflet called Slipped Disc (Prolapsed Disc).

 Degenerative disc disease

 As we get older our spinal discs begin to shrink.
 The disc dries out and doesn't absorb shocks as well.
 Over a period of time this degeneration can be aggravated by sports and our daily activities.
 Injuries to our back can also cause the discs to degenerate more quickly.
 There is very little blood supply to the disc.
 So, once a disc is injured it cannot repair itself and the disc can start to deteriorate.

 Nearly everyone has some signs of wear and tear of the spinal discs as they get older.
 Almost everyone older than 60 years has some degeneration of the discs, but not all people with disc degeneration will have back pain.
 In some cases, the discs may collapse completely and cause the facet joints in the vertebrae to rub against one another.
 This causes arthritis of the facet joints.

 What are the symptoms of spinal disc problems?